Transfers between super funds are referred to as rollovers.

 Super fund rollovers can occur for a number of reasons, but most often:

 - to gather super funds in one place (or at least fewer places), to help keep down administration costs.

 - to change super fund providers to improve investment returns through cost reduction, better investment performance or for access to alternative investment options

 - transferring super funds to your own SMSF

 This is not advice.
-The advisability and timing of any super fund rollover is a matter for review with a professional advisor.
+The advisability and timing of any super fund rollover should be discussed with a professional advisor.

 The superannuation rules for complying funds, and the rules of each super fund govern the transfers of balances between super funds.
 The Tax Office has a form to fill in which goes to the withdrawing fund to initiate a withdrawal request.